RICKand-MORTY/MARMamba/README.md

 ## MARMamba

-This is the source code for MARMamba (MARMamba: A Single-Domain CT Metal Artifact Reduction Model Based on Multi-Scale Mamba).
+This is the source code for MARMamba in paper "**From Attention to Mamba: Pioneering Solution in CT Metal Artifact Reduction**".

 ### Architecture